 Figure 9-2.
-SWD Interface Connections between PSoC 5LP and Programmer
+SWD Interface Connections between PSoC 3 and Programmer

-The voltage levels of the Host Programmer and the PSoC 5 voltage domains involved in programming should be the same.
-The XRES pin is powered by V{DDIO1} .
-The USB SWD pins are powered by V{DDD} .
-So for Programming using the USB SWD pins with XRES pin, the V{DDD} , V{DDIO1} of PSoC 5 should be at the same voltage level as Host V{DD} .
-Rest of PSoC 5 voltage domains (V{DDA} , V{DDIO2} , V{DDIO2} , V{DDIO3}) need not be at the same voltage level as host Programmer.
-The Port 1 SWD pins are powered by V{DDIO1} .
-So V{DDIO1} of PSoC 5 should be at same voltage level as host V{DD} for Port 1 SWD programming.
-Rest of PSoC 5 voltage domains (V{DDD} , V{DDDA} , V{DDIO2} , V{DDIO3}) need not be at the same voltage level as host V{DD} for Port 1 SWD programming.
-Rest of PSoC 5 voltage domains (V{DDD} , V{DDA} , V{DDIO2} , V{DDIO3}) need not be at the same voltage level as host Programmer.
+1 The voltage levels of the Host Programmer and the PSoC 3 voltage domains involved in Programming should be the same.
+XRES pin (XRES_N or P1[2]) is powered by V{DDI01}.
+The USB SWD pins are powered by V{DDD}.
+So for Programming using the USB SWD pins with XRES pin, the V{DDD}, V{DDI01} of PSoC 3 should be at the same voltage level as Host V{DD}.
+Rest of PSoC 3 voltage domains (V{DDA}, V{DDI02}, V{DDI02}, V{DDI03}) need not be at the same voltage level as host Programmer.
+The Port 1 SWD pins are powered by V{DDI01}.
+So V{DDI01} of PSoC 3 should be at same voltage level as host V{DD} for Port 1 SWD programming.
+Rest of PSoC 3 voltage domains (V{DDD}, V{DDI02}, V{DDI03}) need not be at the same voltage level as host Programmer.

-2 Vdda must be greater than or equal to all other power supplies (Vddd, Vddio's) in PSoC 5.
+2 Vdda must be greater than or equal to all other power supplies (Vddd, Vddio's) in PSoC 3.

-For Power cycle mode Programming, XRES pin is not required.
-But the Host programmer must have the capability to toggle power (Vddd, Vdda, All Vddio's) to PSoC 5.
+- 3 For Power cycle mode Programming, XRES pin is not required.
+But the Host programmer must have the capability to toggle power (Vddd, Vdda, All Vddio's) to PSoC 3.
 This may typically require external interface circuitry to toggle power which will depend on the programming setup.
-The power supplies can be brought up in any sequence, however, once stable, VDDA must be greater than or equal to all other supplies.
+The power supplies can be brought up in any sequence, however, once stable, VDDA must be greater than or equal to all other supplies. - 4 P1[2] will be configured as XRES by default only for 48-pin devices (without dedicated XRES pin).
+For devices with dedicated XRES pin, P1[2] is GPIO pin by default.
+So use P1[2] as Reset pin only for 48pin devices, but use dedicated XRES pin for rest of devices.